-So if you need a little help, hop online to take a look at these six apps.
+Feeling stressed or out of sorts?
+If so, hop online to take a look at these six apps.
 As always, talk to your doctor or mental health specialist for professional assistance when you need it.

 They have thousands of licensed therapists and mental health counselors available to text and talk online.
 After an initial consultation, you will receive recommended therapist matches.
 Once you choose your therapist, this person will work with you throughout the process (though you always have the option of switching).
 This is a subscription-based service, and there are no contracts.
 For unlimited messaging — including video and audio messaging five days per week — it will cost $260 per month.
 For unlimited messaging plus one live 30-minute session per month, it will be $316.
 If you want four live sessions per month, it will be $396.

 This free app uses cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT) to help with depression, stress and anxiety.
 It tracks your positive and negative habits, and provides information on how to break the ones that aren’t helping with your mental health.
 Use the Help Right Now button, and the app will walk you through a short series of actions designed to calm you down and bring you back to reality.
 Or, use it when you’re not in crisis mode to help with your overall mood over time.